Network Topology and Structure

 Two-Pipe System

 The two-pipe system is the standard for modern thermal networks.
-It consists of a supply line and a return line forming a closed circuit.
-The heat transfer medium — typically water — is heated in the energy centre, transported to the customers via the supply line, releases heat at the transfer station, and flows back to the centre via the return line.
+A supply line and a return line form a closed circuit.
+The heat transfer medium, usually water, is heated in the energy centre, travels to the customers through the supply line, releases heat at the transfer station and returns to the centre through the return line.
+The design is simple and inexpensive, the control technology well proven and the installation costs low.
+Virtually all heating networks planned and operated today rest on the two-pipe system.

 Three-Pipe System